dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 #### Get DFEs that will be used in analysis

 cd ScriptsOctober22_2017/Sims/UK10K_OnePercenters/ImportanceSamplingSims/
-Run CreationOfDiscreteDistribution.R to get the probabilities for each 2Ns value in each distribution of fitness effects. perl GetDFETable.pl
+Run CreationOfDiscreteDistribution50.R to get the probabilities for each 2Ns value in each distribution of fitness effects. bash GetDFETable.sh

 #### DFE bootstrap analysis